saintzaw/tp/docs/UserGuide.md

       default.
 For example, `find /CODE /Cs2113t` will be treated as `FIND /CODE /CS2113T` by Modganiser
 >   - You should provide as many inputs as there are [parameter](#8-glossary) fields for the command.
       Missing or Additional Inputs will trigger an error by Modganiser
-> 4. How TO Interpret Screenshots
+> 4. How To Interpret Screenshots
->   - We will be providing screenshots as a visual aid for the various commands and they are exact replicas of what you would see when you run Modganiser yourself.
+>   - Screenshots serve as a visual aid for the various commands and they are exact replicas of what you would see when you run Modganiser.
->   - User inputs will always be flushed to the left of the Command Line Interface window while Modganiser responses will be indented right slightly.
+>   - User inputs will always be flushed to the left of the Command Line Interface window while Modganiser responses will be indented right.
 >   - However, to help you differentiate between a user input and Modganiser's response better in the user guide, all user inputs will be shown in green.
 >
 >   ![ExampleInputOutput](UG_Screenshots/NotesInputOutputExample.png)
+>
 > 5. Errors and Warnings
 >   - If you are receiving an error or warning, do check that you do not have missing or
       additional inputs and that your inputs are in the list of accepted input